WilliamFontaine/PhoneBook/README.md

 |:----------:|:--------:|:---------------:|:---------------:|:---------:|
 | PostgreSQL | database | _your username_ | _your password_ | phonebook |

+## Subject

+You can find the subject of the project in the `docs` folder.
 ## Installation

 To set up the application, ensure that Docker and Docker Compose are installed on your machine.